build-on-aws/content/tutorials/build-a-real-time-asset-tracking-app-with-amazon-location/index.md

 ![Successful Amplify Init](./images/1.3.png)

-Now we can use AWS Amplify to add our Amazon Location Service resources
+Now we can use AWS Amplify to add our Amazon Location Service resources:

 ```bash
 amplify add geo
 ```

-And select the following options
+And select the following options:

 ```bash
 ?
 Select which capability you want to add: Map (visualize the geospatial data)